LEQO-Framework/leqo-backend/docs/usage/annotations.rst

 Input
 -----

-Input qubits, also referred to as linking qubits, act as entry points for quantum states transferred between snippets.
+Input qubits, also referred to as linking qubits, act as entry points for quantum states transferred between snippets (see :ref:`Linking Qubit definition <definition_table>`).
 They may exist in arbitrary states, including entangled configurations.

 One input is defined as a single qubit register (:class:`~openqasm3.ast.QubitDeclaration`) with a single ``@leqo.input`` annotation.